 This aspect wasn’t a major player in my faith before, but the more I read the Bible the more I realize that God is less concerned with us all sharing the same doctrine than God is heavily concerned with whether or not we love each other.
 In fact, Jesus said this would be the calling card of his followers and how others would realize we’re actually following Jesus—that we love one another.
 The more I read my Bible, the more I want to defer my position or preference and instead side with what is in the best interest of others, because that’s the loving thing to do.

-These are 10 reasons why reading my Bible more made a more progressive Christian.
 How has reading your Bible changed your worldview?
-Has your experience been similar or different?
-Please comment below.
+Has your experience been similar, or different?